 Visit the iconic landmarks of Downtown Dubai

-Explore perhaps the most well-known testament of the ambition of the Emiratis and their architectural achievements, the Burj Khalifa.
-The tallest building in the world took 6 years to construct, and tourists now can see the amazing views all the way from 828 metres up high as well as dining in the world’s highest restaurant, Atmosphere.
+Explore what is perhaps the best known testament to the ambition of the Emiratis and their architectural achievements: the Burj Khalifa.
+The tallest building in the world took 6 years to construct, and tourists can see the amazing views all the way a height of 828 metres as well as dining in the world’s highest restaurant, Atmosphere.

 Downtown Dubai at sunset with the Burj Khalifa on the background